Sinha5714/animal-kingdom/README.md

 - countdown();

 ### Thank You
-- to my mentor Cans for supporting me with his feedback through the entire project
+- to my mentor @Cans_mentor for supporting me with his feedback through the entire project
 - to my Sister(Manisha Sinha) who helped with the code
+- to Shivani_5P from slack for concenting to borrow ideas from her project
 - to Code Institute and Slack community for helping me when I was getting stuck with some challenges.